2beDigital/spree_redsys/README.md

 Configuring
 ===========
-Add a new Payment Method, using: Spree::BillingIntegration::Payment as the Prodivder
+Add a new Payment Method, using: Spree::BillingIntegration::Payment as the Provider

 Click Create, and enter your Redsys account details.